openfoodfacts/openfoodfacts-androidapp/.github/ISSUE_TEMPLATE.md

 **Avoid reporting a duplicate**
-- [x] Bug ReportThe issue you are reporting might be there already.Please search on the [issue track](https://github.com/openfoodfacts/openfoodfacts-androidapp/issues) before creating reporting a issue.
+- [x] Bug Report - The issue you are reporting might be there already.
+Please search on the [issues tracker](https://github.com/openfoodfacts/openfoodfacts-androidapp/issues) before creating or reporting a issue.
-   - Also before reporting please ensure that you have tested it with the latest(dev) version of the software.
+   - Also before reporting please ensure that you have tested it with the latest (dev) version of the software.

 **Summary:**